Contents

 Table 2: Absolute maximum ratings and specification for assembled module

 This development module is intended for laboratory development and engineering use only.
-It is NOT a final product for mass production.
+It is NOT a final product for any kind of production use.

 Reference circuit